zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/dfu.rst

 Stages
 ======

-The Bluetooth mesh DFU process is designed to act in three stages:
+The Bluetooth Mesh DFU process is designed to act in three stages:

 Upload stage
    First, the image is uploaded to a Distributor in a mesh network by an external entity, such as a